WLOGSolutions/Keras_and_Shiny/README.md

 ...\Keras_and_Shiny><b>rsuite proj depsinst</b>
 </pre>

+You can also use `-v` option when calling `depsinst` (or any other R Suite command) - "v" stands for "verbose" and it will cause showing additional detailed prints of the commands executed underneath - in this case you will be able to see which packages are being installed at the moment.
+If you don't use `-v` don't worry if the installation takes a few minutes and there's no console output - there are plenty of dependencies to download but at least you don't have to do it manually.

 Next, as we will use `Keras` framework which requires Python, we need to build a local Python environment inside our project.
 This entire environment will be then embedded inside the deployment package, so there is no need to install Python on production.
-To build the Python (conda) enviroment, which was defined in `DESCRIPTION` file of `DataPreparation` package, we call:
+To build the Python (conda) enviroment, which was defined in `DESCRIPTION` file of `DataPreparation` package, we call (optionally with `-v`):

 <pre>
 ...\Keras_and_Shiny><b>rsuite sysreqs install</b>